There are affiliate links in here. I get a small commission if you purchase through them at no extra cost to you.

 My friend really wanted to go so I figured why not?
 After getting a little bummed about how much it cost to get us there, I quickly forgot about it when my focus shifted to not getting carsick on the ridiculously bumpy, probably always being worked on, road.

-When we got there, we were greeted by an adorable little lady that wanted us to stay at her guesthouse.
+When we got to Port Barton, we were greeted by an adorable little lady that wanted us to stay at her guesthouse.
 It was pretty cheap so we followed her back.
 The place we would be staying was just as adorable as she was.
 We put our stuff down, prepared for the beach, and set off right away.

-It takes about 15 minutes to walk through the whole town.
-And that’s at a leisurely pace because it’s so hot.
+It takes about 15 minutes to walk through the whole of Port Barton, and that’s at a not-so leisurely pace because it’s so hot.
 There are a few restaurants and hotels along the beach, then a few more restaurants on the main street in town.

 Little shops for snacks and basic groceries dot the corners that make up the few blocks of town away from the beach.
 There aren’t a lot of things to do in Port Barton, but it’s a lovely place to relax and read, away from the crowds of El Nido.
 If you’re feeling adventurous, there is a waterfall within walking distance, island hopping tours available, and snorkeling options nearby.
 I would just ask at your hotel for more information about those.

 Oh, did I mention there is only power between 5PM and 12AM in Port Barton?
 That makes for really hot days and hoping that you don’t wake up in the middle of the night because you probably won’t be able to fall back asleep because it’s too darn hot.
 That’s what I thought at least.
 I made sure I fell asleep before the fan turned off.

 If you haven’t caught on by now, the Philippines has phenomenal beaches.
 Port Barton was no different.
 This beach was just a little smaller than most, but still had plenty of room for the few occupants to not be anywhere near crowded.